Capital Improvement Projects

 For more information

-For additional information about Street and Sidewalk improvements underway by the City of Hyattsville or regional agencies like the Maryland State Highway Administration and Prince George’s County Department of Public Works and Transportation, please visit our Street & Sidewalks page.
+Please visit our Street & Sidewalks page for information about street and sidewalk improvements being completed by the City of Hyattsville or regional agencies like the Maryland State Highway Administration or Prince George’s County Department of Public Works and Transportation.

 Information about private development taking place in the City, like retail and residential projects, can be found on our Community Development Projects web pages.